iwsfg/node-potrace/README.md

 [online demo of the browser version](http://kilobtye.github.io/potrace/)

 ### Motivation
 I wanted a pure JavaScript lib for tracing images, that I could use within NodeJS.
 This fork of kilobtye's lib removes the browser dependency and adds an option for controlling the initial image processing (`blacklevel`).

 ### Usage

 ```
-loadImage(file) : load image from File API or URL
+loadImage(file, callback) : load image from File API or URL
     input color/grayscale image is simply converted to binary image. no pre-process is performed.

-setParameter({para1: value, ...}) : set parameters
+setParameters({para1: value, ...}) : set parameters
     parameters:
         turnPolicy ("black" / "white" / "left" / "right" / "minority" / "majority")
             how to resolve ambiguities in path decomposition. (default: "minority")